anatawa12/AvatarOptimizer/.docs/content/docs/reference/freeze-blendshape/index.md

 ![component.png](component.png)

-You'll see list of blend shapes and check to freeze blend shape.
+You'll see list of BlendShapes and check to freeze BlendShape.